ketnh55/FLUENTS_Backend-1/doc/common_api/get_sns_info_api.md

             + Jwt token is not valid
             + Jwt user not found

-- Step 2 : invalid jwt token and return success or error if have
+- Step 2 : return the array of category

 ## 8. Output

-- Return logout result
+- Return sns info for input user

 ## 9. Example Response